 Considered by many to be the most beautiful spot on Corfu, upon seeing it for the first time, it is stunning.
 Situated on Corfu’s North-West coast, it is a short drive from Corfu town (20min) or from other large resorts, like Sidari (30min).
 With it’s beautiful coves and large, submerged caves, Paleokastritsa is a must see for someone visiting Corfu this summer.

 Almost directly North, we arrive at the town of Sidari and one of corfu’s main resorts.
-Situated between the cliffs of Logas, Canal D’ Amou and Agios Ioannis – Sidari has a perfect mixture of natural beauty and holiday fun.
-From water sports, boat trips, excursions, great food to relaxing beches – Sidari has it all for you this summer season
+Situated between the cliffs of Logas, Canal D’ Amour and Agios Ioannis – Sidari has a perfect mixture of natural beauty and holiday fun.
+From water sports, boat trips, excursions, great food to relaxing beches – Sidari has it all for you this summer season.

 The largest and most built up town on Corfu’s North coast is the resort town of Acharavi.
 While it does have a long pebbly beach, Acharavi’s main attraction is its shopping and restaurants.
 With live music, fun bars and yummy food, Acharavi is a great place for a meal and some fun.
 Additionally one can relax in one of the many beautiful beach bars.